 Educational institutions must also have a backup plan, keep it up to date and be prepared to carry it out quickly should the health situation require it.

 Educational institutions must continue to enforce health measures on campus (disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins, etc.).
 Institutions must also refer to the Gestion des cas et des contacts dans les établissements d’enseignement postsecondaire (available in French only) to establish procedures for dealing with cases in which individuals present symptoms or receive a positive test result.

 Colleges and universities determine the format of courses (e.g. in person, hybrid, distance education) and students choose accordingly.
 However, colleges and universities are advised to ensure flexibility for students with medical issues.

 Educational institutions are responsible for managing student residences and must comply with the guidelines issued by the public health authorities.
-Additionally, sanitary measures (e.g. disinfection and ventilation of buildings, installation of hand hygiene stations and hands-free garbage cans) and a procedure for managing residents with symptoms related to COVID-19 and residents with COVID-19 must be implemented in student residences.
+Additionally, health measures (e.g. disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins) and a procedure for managing residents with symptoms related to COVID-19 and residents with COVID-19 must be implemented in student residences.

 Other specific guidelines

 Physical activities in an educational context